Travel advice for coronavirus: Everything you need to know - Local News 8

 United Airlines was the first US carrier to cut its domestic flight schedule due to a sharp drop in demand.
 Other carriers across the globe are similarly cutting service.

 Delta has suspended flights between the United States and China through April 30.
-Service to Japan, Milan, Italy, and Seoul, South Korea, has also been impacted, and waivers have been issued for various destinations heavily impacted by the outbreak.
+Service to Japan, Italy and South Korea has also been impacted, and waivers have been issued for various destinations heavily impacted by the outbreak.

 Other airlines, including British Airways, Lufthansa, Air France, Cathay Pacific, Qantas, Emirates and more, have similarly slashed or suspended service.